a16z/jolt/book/src/future/groth-16.md

 HyperKZG is currently the optimal commitment scheme for recursion due to the requirement of only 2-pairing operations per opening proof.
 Unfortunately non-native field arithmetic will always be expensive within a circuit.

 There are two options:
-- Sumcheck, MLE evaluations native, pairing operations non-native
+- Sumcheck and MLE evaluations using native arithmetic, pairing operations using non-native arithmetic
-- Sumcheck, MLE evaluations non-native, pairing operations native
+- Sumcheck and MLE evaluations using non-native arithmetic, pairing operations using native arithmetic

 We believe the latter is more efficient albeit unergonomic.
 Some of the details are worked out in this paper [here](https://eprint.iacr.org/2023/961.pdf).